DBMods/forum-extender-plus/README.md

 ###Post Title Hiding (Nightlies Only)
 Let's face it.
 The post title box just gets in the way, and only does anything if you create a new thread.
 It will automatically be disabled unless you're creating a new thread.

+###Dropbox Integration (Nightlies Only)
+You must be authenticated with Dropbox to use the preferences and post drafting, but they sync to all of your computers via the Dropbox Datastore API.

 ###Settings Panel
 The script includes a settings panel, where you can customize settings without having to manually edit the script.